javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 The Function Declaration `sayHi` is created when JavaScript is preparing to start the script and is visible everywhere in it.

-...And if there were Function Expression, then it wouldn't work:
+...If it was a Function Expression, then it wouldn't work:

 ```js run refresh untrusted
 *!*